Australian water markets reports

 Key messages

-- With increased rainfall leading to improved water availability in 2020–21, there were record high volumes of water allocations traded (7991 GL) and prices paid decreased significantly from the previous year.
+- With a second consecutive year of widespread above-average rainfall leading to high water availability in 2021–22, there were record high volumes of water allocations traded (8111 GL); however prices paid remained low and generally declined further over the course of the water year.

 Archive–Previous water markets reports